UCLA-BD2K/ACCRs/Annotation_Guide.md

   *uterine tumor (measuring 26×12×12 cm in size and weighing 1.8 kg) occupied a large part of the pelvic cavity; giant tumor showed necrotic changes, and had infiltrated the gall-bladder. there was neither the presence of a lymph node nor distant metastasis*

-* **Drug Therapy**.
+* **Pharmacological Therapy**.
 Any text statements describing pharmaceutical therapies used in the course of treatment, including general terms such as *antibiotics* or specific drug terms.
 Values should also include descriptions of when and how drug therapies were stopped.
 Examples:

   *methylprednisolone; prednisone*

   *therapy was initiated with meropenem hydrate (1.5 g/day), dopamine hydrochloride (3 μg/kg/min) and nafamostat mesylate (0.07 mg/kg/hr). meropenem hydrate was used until day 14, after which sulfamethoxazole (administered through the njt/gd) was employed.  dopamine hydrochloride was discontinued from day 3 and nafamostat mesylate from day 5*

-* **Therapeutics**.
+* **Interventional Therapy**.
 Any text statements describing therapeutic procecures used in the course of treatment, including surgeries, implantation of medical devices, and procedures done to facilitate other therapies.
 Values should also include descriptions of when and how ongoing therapeutic procedures were stopped, if necessary.
 Examples:

   *venesection; thrombectomy of the right coronary arteria; coronary stenting*